Join us.

 Carl F. Cranor is a retired Professor of Philosophy.
 He taught at the University of California, Riverside until June 2024 and was a participating faculty member in Environmental Toxicology.

-Professor Cranor’s generic specialization is in legal and moral philosophy.
-His research for the past 18 years has been on theoretical issues that arise in the legal and scientific adjudication of risks from toxic substances and from the new genetic technologies.
-He has taught courses to undergraduates and graduate students on environmental ethics, philosophy of law, justice, the history of ethics, the moral philosophy of Immanuel Kant and John Stuart Mill, philosophical issues in torts and in the criminal law, the regulation of toxic substances, and issues concerning the use of science in regulation and the tort law.
+Professor Cranor’s specialization is in legal and moral philosophy.
+His research has focused on theoretical issues that arise in the legal and scientific adjudication of risks from toxic substances and from the new genetic technologies.
+He taught courses to undergraduates and graduate students on environmental ethics, philosophy of law, justice, the history of ethics, the moral philosophy of Immanuel Kant and John Stuart Mill, philosophical issues in torts and criminal law, the regulation of toxic substances, and issues concerning the use of science in regulation and torts.